 Women Empowerment

-Jyotiben Dalal Disabled Women Empowerment Project, Bhavnagar, India
+Jyotiben Dalal Disabled Women Empowerment Project, Bhavnagar, Gujarat

 Disabled women in rural areas face many difficulties when it comes to education, professional training, and earning a livelihood.
 They are considered a liability to society and live in miserable conditions.